July: Generative AI Fill for Real Estate Photographers

 - and how to use Photoshop to create photos you can’t do in a single capture

 There are many ways to shoot architecture photography and the method you choose will be based on how your images will be used.
-Are they for a realtor, a home builder, commercial developer, or maybe and architect?
+Are they for a realtor, a home builder, a commercial developer, or maybe an architect?
 Depending on who you are shooting for will depend on how you approach the photography and this course covers many methods that can be applied to each type of client.

 - You will learn how to shoot without supplemental light.

 - How to process a basic digital file quickly.

 - How to light a room with strobes.

 - How to replace lights, lamps, and windows.